EDGE Collective

 • Special Advising Opportunities

-After completing the EDGE summer program, students benefit from intensive advising as they begin this exciting transition into college life.
-During your first year, EDGE mentors and Student Success Center staff will work with you to remove any obstacles standing between you and academic progress.
-Student Success Center staff also organize bi-weekly study tables and follow up with you at critical times throughout the course of the semester (class scheduling, midterms, exams).
+After completing the EDGE summer program, students benefit from intensive advising as they begin the exciting transition into college life.
+During your first year, EDGE mentors and SSC staff will work with you to remove any obstacles between you and academic progress.
+SSC staff also organize bi-weekly study tables and follow up with you at critical times throughout the semester, including class scheduling, midterms and exams.

-Selection for the EDGE Program is determined by the Office of Admission and the Student Success Center in consultation with other University personnel.
-For more information about the Βι¶ΉΤΌΕΔ EDGE Program, please contact the Student Success Center at StudentSuccessCenter@millikin.edu.
+For more information about the Βι¶ΉΤΌΕΔ EDGE Collective, please contact the Student Success Center at StudentSuccessCenter@millikin.edu or 217.362.6424.